 As for the executives, this survey suggests that they should make this decision at the beginning of their career.
 Thus, they’ll be able to choose an industry that doesn’t require relocations and find other ways to show their ambitions for career growth.

 Improving your quality of life means considering not just your work habits, but other areas of your life.
-Aside from work-related decisions, you should discuss other significant matters with your partner, such as choices about travel, household management, and others.
+Aside from work-related decisions, you should discuss other significant matters with your partner, such as choices about travel and household management.
 As a result, you’ll be able to organize your time more effectively, both at work and outside of it.

 Balancing work time and personal time can be challenging.
-But, that’s not the reason to give up on improving your quality of life.
+However, that’s not the reason to give up on improving your quality of life.